heyits-manan/dclone/README.md

 # dclone

-A minimal container runtime for learning Linux namespaces, cgroups, and networking.
+A minimal educational container runtime built in Go.

+This project was built for learning how containers work under the hood.
+It is not intended to become a production runtime or a Docker replacement.
+The current scope is Phase 1: run a command inside a simple isolated Linux environment using namespaces, `chroot`, and mounts.

 ## Current Status

-**Phase 1 Complete: Container Execution**
+**Phase 1 Complete: Educational Container Execution**

 ✅ `dclone run <rootfs> <command> [args...]` — Run a container with isolated namespaces